ahadas/ahadas.github.io/_posts/2016-4-9-oVirt-Specifc-Aspect-Languages.md

 # oVirt-Specific Aspect Language
 Obviously, (either external or internal) DSL is not the right solution for the described synchronization concern.
 DSL can simplify the expression of part of the locks configuration, but it cannot improve the modularization of the scattered and tangled code.

 The synchronization concern can be modularized with a general-purpose aspect language, such as [AspectJ](https://eclipse.org/aspectj).
-However, since AspectJ is an extension to Java, most of oVirt developers would need to know additional programming language which puts the cost-effectiveness into question.
+However, since AspectJ is an extension to Java, most of oVirt developers would need to know additional programming language which puts the cost-effectiveness of this approach into question.

 ## ovirt-sync: Aspect Language for Synchronization in oVirt
 Application-specific aspect language can improve the modularization of crosscutting-concern (unlike DSL) and improve the cost-effectiveness of using the language (vs. general-purpose aspect language.